 Outside of the developing world, structural collapse disasters are rare.
 However, they still do happen.
 The recent collapse of the Surfside Condominium in Florida shows that these disasters can and do occur: 98 people died when the 12-story tower collapsed.

 3. Drinking Water Contamination

 The most significant case of drinking water contamination occurred in Bangladesh.
 The water sources were contaminated with arsenic, poisoning upwards of 100 million people in the region.
-The Flint Water Crisis exposed over 100,000 people to lead in the USA.
+The Flint Water Crisis exposed over 100,000 people in the USA to lead.
 Many children experienced brain damage as a result.

 4. Transport Disasters

 Transport disasters include air, rail, road, and water vehicle accidents.
 These accidents are often too minor to be considered disasters.
 However, there have been many situations where transport accidents led to mass fatalities.
 Often, these accidents are a byproduct of a natural disaster, such as foggy conditions or icy roads.

 While mining has gotten safer, accidents still occur.
 Miners may get trapped in collapsed mining tunnels, poisonous gas leaks, dust explosions, and many other dangers.

 6. Explosions and Fires